Content types

 Alternatively, you can go to the app settings and select the type you want to adjust to get to the object settings:

-There you can change title, plural title, and description, as well as the emoji that represents the content type.
+There you can change title, plural title, and description, as well as the emoji that represents the object type.

 Below, you can choose how preview images (if an image property is present) should be displayed.
-You can also toggle the wide mode for all objects of that content type.
+You can also toggle the wide mode for all objects of that object type.

-If you subscribed to Capacities Believer, you can additionally choose from a curated icon set and choose a color for the content type label.
-You will also have access to additional page layouts.
+If you subscribed to Capacities Pro, you can additionally choose from a curated icon set and choose a color for the object type label.

 In the future, further customization will be possible.
 This will include: